wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.7.0 =
+* More third-party plugins supported via custom paths, and the Optimize More tool (which can also run via cron now).
+Also check out new screencasts on the Installation page.

 = 1.6.2 =
 * All Cloud users should upgrade immediately to avoid extended page load times